-- 8.6.2 Pupil Supervision Maintaining orderly conduct, enforcing related laws, rules, and regulations pertaining to student conduct on the school campus during teacher work hours, specific student group supervision assignments on field trips and while engaged in school organization activity programs, some of which may be off the school campus and beyond the normal workday, examples of which are: supervision of dances, athletic events, sponsorship of student groups and public presentations by students. - 8.6.3 Communication Responding to parent notes and telephone calls; meeting with groups of parents to interpret the educational programs and to counsel about program planning; conferring with individual parents to review pupil progress; participating in faculty meetings; coordinated planning among groups of teachers in a single subject area, across subject fields, and in vertical relation to sequences of pupil development; attendance and participation as required in such events as Open House, Graduation, Holiday programs, Advisory Council, and Parent-Teacher meetings. - 8.7 NUMBER OF TEACHING CLASS ASSIGNMENTS The number of teaching class assignments will be determined by the site administrator with input from the lead teacher in the master schedule building process. - 8.8 MIDDLE SCHOOL - Personnel shall be made available at middle schools for up to three hours per school day with no restriction on what is to be copied, except in cases of copyright infringement or limitations of site capability in order to reproduce teacher-required materials. - 8.9 CALENDAR Both the District and Association agree to negotiate over the bargainable aspects of the school calendar and have reached agreement on the calendar attached.
-(Appendix C.)
+- 8.6.2 Pupil Supervision Maintaining orderly conduct, enforcing related laws, rules, and regulations pertaining to student conduct on the school campus during teacher work hours, specific student group supervision assignments on field trips and while engaged in school organization activity programs, some of which may be off the school campus and beyond the normal workday, examples of which are: supervision of dances, athletic events, sponsorship of student groups and public presentations by students. - 8.6.3 Communication Responding to parent notes and telephone calls; meeting with groups of parents to interpret the educational programs and to counsel about program planning; conferring with individual parents to review pupil progress; participating in faculty meetings; coordinated planning among groups of teachers in a single subject area, across subject fields, and in vertical relation to sequences of pupil development; attendance and participation as required in such events as Open House, Graduation, Holiday programs, Advisory Council, and Parent-Teacher meetings. - 8.7 NUMBER OF TEACHING CLASS ASSIGNMENTS The number of teaching class assignments will be determined by the site administrator with input from the lead teacher in the master schedule building process.
+St the secondary level, each school site will attempt to keep each full-time core academic assignment under four (4) different preps/subjects, excluding self-contained Special Education classes. - 8.8 MIDDLE SCHOOL - Personnel shall be made available at middle schools for up to three hours per school day with no restriction on what is to be copied, except in cases of copyright infringement or limitations of site capability in order to reproduce teacher-required materials. - 8.9 CALENDAR The District and Association agree to develop a calendar committee for the purpose of developing the school year calendar.
+The committee will meet to discuss the school calendars and reach a consensus for recommendations to the Board of Education for approval by February 1.
+The committee shall develop multi-year school calendars (minimum of two consecutive years).